 - Websites and Domain Names

 I could probably go on for pages and pages listing all of the possible digital assets that exist, but I think you get the idea.
-With the continuing tax changes we see, and this new world of digital assets, our roles as estate planning attorneys has taken on an entirely new direction.
+With the continuing tax changes we see, and this new world of digital assets, our roles as estate planning attorneys have taken on an entirely new direction.
 Everyone now not only needs their traditional estate plan, but now everyone needs a digital estate plan.
 There are too many issues that can arise if you do not have the proper plan in place for your digital assets.
 For a more comprehensive and complete discussion, we encourage you to speak with a qualified estate planning attorney.

 Below are examples of what happens to your digital assets when you die and things to consider when planning for these digital assets.